janelia-cellmap/cellmap-segmentation-challenge/_sources/annotation_classes.rst

 This document provides an overview of the annotation classes used in our dataset.
 Each zarr crop contains multiple scales for different organelles, if annotated.
 Additionally, there is a special multiscale named ``all`` that aggregates all annotated classes.

 Classes are categorized as either **atomic classes** or **group classes**:

 - **Atomic Classes** represent individual organelle components.
-- **Group Classes** are collections of atomic classes grouped under a common category.
+- **Group Classes**  are sets of atomic classes grouped under a common category.

 Group classes reference their constituent atomic classes through the ``group_id``.